btroller/macOS-LC3-Simulator/README.md

 #  macOS LC-3 Simulator

-This is a native Swift and Cocoa-based implementation of an LC-3 simulator for macOS 11.
+This is a native Swift and Cocoa implementation of an LC-3 simulator for macOS 11.

 ## Structure